-The American Life Sciences Innovation Council (ALSIC) is a social welfare organization created to support policies that foster an environment in which medical innovation can thrive.
+The American Life Sciences Innovation Council (ALSIC) is a social welfare organization created in 2010 to support policies that foster an environment in which medical innovation can thrive.
 Our mission is to educate the public and policymakers about the effects of government regulation on key factors that drive life science innovation.

 Key Factors Driving Life Science Innovation